sysdiglabs/sysdig-aws-workshop-instructions/docs/getting-started/access-sysdig-environment.md

 You have now completed the Sysdig environment setup section and have access to your Sysdig Secure account.

 {: .value }
->You have now completed the Sysdig environment setup section and have access to your Sysdig Secure account.
+>You have now finished setting up your Sysdig environment and have access to your Sysdig Secure account.
 >
->Through the Sysdig Secure account you will be able to get visiblity into the security of your clouds and workloads, to visualize the threats and risks, and to manage your policies and compliance, and much more!
+>Through your Sysdig Secure account, you will be able to gain visibility into the security of your clouds and workloads, visualise threats and risks, manage your policies and compliance, and much more!